 A program of Coates, Corti, Galkin, Golyshev, Kasprzyk and others is to use mirror symmetry to classify Fano varieties.
-Mirror symmetry for Fano varieties is conjectured by Kasprzyk and Tveiten \cite{kasprzyktveiten} to be of the following form: \begin{conj} Fano varieties up to deformation to correspond to rigid maximally mutable Laurent polynomials up to mutation. \end{conj} For the definition of rigid maximally mutable Laurent polynomials, see Definition \ref{defn:rigidmaxmutable}.
+Mirror symmetry for Fano varieties is conjectured \cite{kasprzyktveiten} to be of the following form (see \cite[Conjecture 5.1]{kasprzyktveiten} for a more precise statement): \begin{conj} Fano varieties up to deformation to correspond to rigid maximally mutable Laurent polynomials up to mutation. \end{conj} For the definition of rigid maximally mutable Laurent polynomials, see Definition \ref{defn:rigidmaxmutable}.
 A Fano variety $X$ is said to be \emph{mirror} to $f$ if the regularised quantum period of $X$ equals the classical period of $f$.
 The classical period of a Laurent polynomial (Definition \ref{defn:classicalperiod}) is mutation invariant.

-The conjecture has been verified in dimension 2.
-Mirrors have been found for all three dimensional Fano varieties.
 In any dimension, a mirror of a Fano toric variety can be found via the Hori--Vafa mirror.
 For a Fano toric complete intersection with a \emph{convex partition} (a technical condition satisfied by all known smooth Fano toric complete intersections, see Definition \ref{defn:convexpartition}), a Laurent polynomial mirror can be found from the Hori--Vafa mirror via certain substitutions; this is called the Przyjalkowski method \cite{laurentinversion}.
 In \cite{CoatesKasprzykPrince2015}, they found mirror rigid maximally mutable Laurent polynomial mirrors for all Fano toric complete intersections.